Pungyeon/clean-go/README.md

             check file is duplicate
 ```

-That is a lot more lines that we have now... and definitely more readable than what we have now.
-The pseudo code is our aim for what our function should look at.
+That is a lot less lines than what we have now... and definitely more readable than what we have now.
+The pseudo code is our target for what our function should look at.
 So, let's split it apart and see what we can do...

 Something that is nice about golangs, otherwise very criticised, error handling system, is that it's quite easy to spot when there is potential for refactoring.
 Whenever you see two `if err != nil` in the same function, you know you can split this out to a single function.
 In our case, this becomes: